3DCoded/3MS/docs/index.md

 Here is a example step by step of what goes on during a single 3MS toolchange from T0 to T1:

-1. Tip shaping and filament unload is performed by the slicer
+1. The slicer performs tip shaping and filament unloading.
-2. The 3MS unloads T0 200mm at 4500mm/min (75mm/s)
+2. 3MS unloads T0 by 200mm at 4500mm/min (75mm/s).
-3. The 3MS desyncs T0 from the extruder
+3. T0 is desynced from the extruder.
-4. The 3MS checks if the filament was successfully unloaded
+4. Filament unloading is verified.
-5. The 3MS syncs T1 with the extruder
+5. T1 is synced with the extruder.
-6. The 3MS loads T1 210mm at 4500mm/min
+6. 3MS loads T1 by 210mm at 4500mm/min.
-7. The 3MS checks if the filament was successfully loaded
+7. Filament loading is verified.
-8. The printer loads the filament to the nozzle
+8. The printer loads the filament to the nozzle.

 For more detail about the Tx command, see [Flowchart](flowchart.md).